 Note: E2B_Editor.exe does not display animations or stamps, or the correct E2B version number and some other special variables (e.g. %day%).

-E2B will only use the configuration file if it is called \_ISO\MyE2B.cfg.
+Note: Easy2Boot will only use the configuration file if it is saved as \_ISO\MyE2B.cfg.

 You should find E2B_Editor.exe in the \_ISO folder inside the E2B download or download the latest version from the Alternate Downloads Area.

 The description below relates to the latest version.